 Many of the ways businesses and organizations manage identities are far from efficient and include multiple points of vulnerability.
 User information is often stored in centralized databases or connected to third-party authentication services, creating pools of data hackers can easily mine and exploit.
 Companies storing the data maintain the lion’s share of control, leaving users to rely on privacy regulations to ensure proper handling of their information.

-Blockchain technology could change this whole picture by taking the centralized element out of identity creation and management.
+Blockchain technology could change this entire picture by taking the centralized element out of identity creation and management.
 The nature of data creation and storage in the blockchain makes decentralized and self-sovereign identities possible for individuals, organizations and devices.
 Instead of multiple identifiers spread across platforms, decentralized identity involves a single, user-controlled set of identifiers integrated into the blockchain, which theoretically could allow universal access to platforms and services.

 Each “block” of data in the blockchain has its own unique “hash” setting it apart from all others.
 New blocks are stored in a linear, chronological fashion, and each block contains the hash information from the one before it.
 The result is a database of information in which blocks are both independent and interconnected, making it incredibly difficult for hackers to tamper with data.
 Editing information in any one block causes the hash to change and requires adjusting the hashes of all subsequent blocks, a monumental task even for the most enterprising identity thieves.